petersenpeter/CellExplorer/docs/pipeline/cell-type-classification.md

 $$ACG_{fit} = max(c\exp(\frac{-(x-t_{refrac})}{\tau_{decay}})-d\exp(\frac{-(x-t_{refrac})}{\tau_{rise}})+h\exp(\frac{-(x-t_{refrac})}{\tau_{burst}})+rate_{asymptote},0)$$

-To support this separation we have included ground truth opto-tagged interneurons into CellExplorer (PV, SST and VIP) and further verified cell types (excitatory vs inhibitory cells) by the monosynaptic connections.
+To support this separation we have included ground truth opto-tagged interneurons into CellExplorer (PV, SST and VIP) and further determined excitatory vs inhibitory cells by monosynaptic connections.
+There is no golden rule that works across brain regions and behavioral states, but the parameters can serve as guidance.
+The narrow waveform cells are almost entirely inhibitory as verified by opto-tagging and monosynaptic connections, while the wide waveform cells are more difficult to separate.
+A smaller fraction is know to be interneurons, which are typically less bursty than pyramidal cells.

 ## Hippocampal data
-Below figure shows the cell type separation on hippocampal data from Petersen and Buzsaki, Neuron 2020 and hippocampal data collected by Viktor Varga.
+Below figure shows the cell-type separation on hippocampal data from Petersen and Buzsaki (Neuron, 2020), and hippocampal data collected by Viktor Varga (not published yet).
 The triangles indicate excitatory cells determined from monosynaptic connections.
 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/09/PeterViktorCellExplorerPlot-v3.jpg){: .mt-4}

 ##Cortical data